MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-org.md

 ## Prerequisites

-To use the My organization page of the Viva Insights app, you need to be assigned the Workplace Analytics role of _Analyst (Limited)_.
+To use the My organization page of the Viva Insights app, you must be assigned either the Analyst or Analyst (Limited) role of Workplace Analytics.

 ## Install the Viva Insights app